-If you booked, but cannot attend the event, please contact Robin Lyster at [email protected] immediately, as knowing numbers is crucial for organising the event.
+If you booked and cannot attend the event, please contact Robin Lyster at [email protected] straight away, as it’s crucial we know so we can organise the event.

-If you cancel less than a week before the event, we have the right to demand partial or full payment for the event, as food orders or other payments may have been made already.
+If you cancel less than a week before the event, we might ask for full or partial payment for the event, as food orders or other payments may have already been made.

 It takes place in the weekend before the camp, 21st July to 24th July.

 If you are coming you should already be booked.
 If you really want to go but haven’t booked you might be able to email the MEST-UP Reps and beg them, so give it a go!

 This year’s DF Camp will be held near Exeter, and the nearest station is Whimple.
 It is best to get your tickets to Exeter (St Davids or Coach station)